-My Institute career began when Floyd Moreland, who founded the Latin Institute in 1973, decided to add a program in Greek.
+My LGI career began when Floyd Moreland, who founded the Latin Institute in 1973, decided to add a program in Greek.
 Gerry Quinn and I agreed to write the textbook.
 In the summer of 1978 we launched the Greek program, after an unbelievably intense ten months of drafting and re-drafting every word in the book.
 By then I had become an Institute veteran.
 Gerry and I had pre-taught every single lesson for an audience consisting of Floyd, Rita Fleischer, and Stephanie Russell, all seasoned instructors in the Latin program.
-They were critical in all the right ways.
 More than once, we had to repeat a class to get the timing right or to make sure that we were completely clear and consistent.
 I learned a lot about teaching, and I came to understand the collaborative enterprise that is the heart and soul of the Institute.

 Sometimes people ask me if I don't get tired of teaching the same thing year after year.
-No, I don't.
-It took me a while to figure out why, but it's really simple.
-Every year the Institute is a completely new challenge.
+No I don't.
+Every year the Institute is completely new.
 The students arrive, knowing little or nothing of the language.
-Ten weeks later, they have read authors like Plato and Euripides, Cicero and Vergil, at a scholarly level which few students ever attain.
+Ten weeks later, they have read authors like Plato and Euripides, Cicero and Vergil, at a scholarly level few students ever attain.
 Just as important, they have learned what you can accomplish when you give everything to a task.
 We know where the students will be at the end of those 50 days.
 Seeing them arrive there is the richest reward for our effort.

-Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty will be meeting this spring, as we do every year, to pre-teach the material and prepare ourselves for Institute classes.
-It still takes plenty of preparation, even if you've done it 36 times before.
-When summer arrives, we'll be ready to go.
+Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty are meeting this spring to pre-teach the material and prepare ourselves for Institute classes.
+It still takes plenty of preparation, even if you've done it many times before.

 My main summer recreation is walking all over New York City.
 I need the exercise, both before and after a day at the LGI.
 My other extracurricular concern is tapirs.